dyninst/dyninst/docs/parseAPI/developer/CodeSource.h.rst

   .. cpp:function:: virtual bool findCatchBlockByTryRange(Address address, std::set<Address>&) const
   .. cpp:function:: void addRegion(CodeRegion*)
   .. cpp:function:: void removeRegion(CodeRegion*)

+.. cpp:class:: CodeRegion

+  **Divide a CodeSource into distinct regions**

+  This interface is mostly of interest to CodeSource implementors.

+  .. cpp:function:: void names(Address addr, vector<std::string>& names)

+      Retrieves the names associated with the function address ``addr`` in the region, e.g. symbol names in an ELF or PE binary.

+  .. cpp:function:: virtual bool findCatchBlock(Address addr, Address & catchStart)

+      Finds the exception handler associated with the address ``addr``, if one exists.

+      This routine is only implemented for binary code sources that support structured exception handling.

+  .. cpp:function:: Address low()

+      Returns the lower bound of the interval of the address space covered by this region.

+  .. cpp:function:: Address high()

+      Returns the upper bound of the interval of the address space covered by this region.

+  .. cpp:function:: bool contains(Address addr)

+      Checks if :cpp:func:`low` :math:`\le` ``addr`` :math:`\lt` :cpp:func:`high`.

+  .. cpp:function:: virtual bool wasUserAdded() const

+      Return true if this region was added by the user, false otherwise.

 .. cpp:class:: SymtabCodeRegion : public CodeRegion